PROJECTS

 Subproject 2: €206,063.00

-In the 1990s, it was proved that any improvement in glucose control, leads to a reduction of the risk to develop chronic complications associated to diabetes.
-For this reason, euglycaemia has established as the control objective for patients with diabetes mellitus 1 (DM1).
-On the other hand, critically ill patients in the Intensive Care Units are subject to a great morbidity and mortality.
-Last advances in the knowledge of the physiopathology of these patients demonstrate how hyperglycaemia may contribute to their clinical evolution.
-There exists literature that suggests the importance of achieving euglycaemia in these patients by means of insulin perfusions to reduce mortality.
-There is thus a great social interest and economic as well in an efficient glucose control.
+In the 1990s, it was demonstrated that any improvement in glycemic control translates into a reduced risk of developing chronic complications associated with diabetes.
+For this reason, normoglycemia has become the management goal for patients with type 1 diabetes mellitus.
+Furthermore, critically ill patients in the Intensive Care Unit are subject to significant morbidity and mortality.
+Recent advances in understanding the pathophysiology of these patients demonstrate how hyperglycemia can contribute to clinical outcomes.
+There is literature that points to the importance of achieving normoglycemia in these patients through insulin infusions to reduce mortality.
+Therefore, there is great social and economic interest in effective glycemic control.

-In this project the following global objectives are addressed: (1) the implementation of a clinical study for the collection of experimental data to advance in the development of models and their therapeutic validation; (2) the development of advanced control algorithms for closed-loop glucose control in DM1 and critically ill patients.
-Interval and set-based techniques will be applied to address the problem of intra- and inter-patient variability.
-Finally, the use of counter-regulatory control signals such as glucagon or glucose, additionally to insulin, will be explored.
+Therefore, this project has two overall objectives: (1) the implementation of a clinical study to obtain experimental data that allow the development of models and their therapeutic validation; (2) the development of advanced control algorithms for closed-loop glycemic control in patients with T1DM and critically ill patients.

 Universitat de Girona